-From flip-top bags to stainless steel bento boxes, the market is flooded with a wide range of kids lunch boxes, bags and accessories, often making it difficult to select the right ones for your kids’ needs.
+With many cafeterias closed or lunch time spent in classrooms, a portable lunch bag that fits your kid’s lunch routine is crucial!
+From flip-top bags to stainless steel bento boxes, the market is flooded with a wide range of kids lunch boxes, bags and accessories that can help make meal time easy and safe for your kids’ new school lunch routine.
 Here are our suggestions for the best lunch boxes for kids (and other gear!) to help make school lunches a success.

 Kids Lunch Boxes and Bags

 Between fitting various containers, keeping cold foods cold and hot foods hot, and minimizing spills and crumbs, there’s a lot to think about when choosing kids lunch boxes.
 We’ve done research on different options available and sought recommendations from parents to help you find the perfect one for your child.